Amekyras/tulip/documentation/Old Release Notes/README.md

 CAD V37 Release

 XY Joints
- - Live idlers amended to use standard spacers (9mm) the addition on 1 x extra 0.5mm shim to the live idler stack (thanx to @SnoWFLakEOs for spotting this error)
+ - Live idlers amended to use standard spacers (9mm) the addition on 1 x extra 0.5mm shim to the live idler stack (thanks to @SnoWFLakE0s for spotting this error)

 ----